 League Historian, John Weller, has compiled a list of all clubs who have had membership of the Kent Amateur League, Kent County Football Association League and the Kent County League since it was established in 1923.
 The list also details name changes whilst the clubs held membership.
 Stansfeld O&B Club FC are the longest serving members of the League having been members since 1959, whilst New Romney FC joined the League one year later.
 The full list can be found under the History tab on the menu bar above.
 Further items will be added to this section in the coming weeks.

-As the new season kicks off clubs are still looking to recruit players and volunteers.
+Time to start planning for the 2014/15 season, need new players or volunteers?
 The latest vacancies to be listed are from:

 Bridon Ropes are looking to recruit a Management team for their Under 21′s Squad for the coming season.
 After competing in this seasons excellent new competition we have decided to continue our support for next year.

 Seven Acre & Sidcup require players of all positions.